WNEM-TV: CBS affiliate

 On January 16, 1995, WNEM-TV and WEYI swapped networks, and WNEM-TV became a CBS affiliate (announced June 30, 1994).
-The move came as part of the larger U.S. television network affiliation switches of 1994 that saw CBS' longtime affiliate in Detroit, WJBK-TV, switch to the Fox network, and CBS was unable to get WXYZ-TV (whose ABC affiliation was renewed), WXON-TV, WKBD, WDIV, or WADL to switch networks; CBS eventually purchased independent station WGPR-TV and transformed it into WWJ-TV in December 1994.
+The move came as part of the larger U.S. network affiliation switch that saw WNEM's sister station in Phoenix, KPHO-TV, take the CBS affiliation in that city after KSAZ-TV dropped the network in favor of Fox.

 The day that WNEM-TV became a CBS affiliate, it also took on secondary affiliations with both UPN and The WB and aired programming from the two networks late at night.
 The station relinquished the secondary WB affiliation in October 1999 to WEYI.
 It dropped CBS' daytime soap opera Guiding Light in 1996 due to low ratings, which made it one of two CBS stations in the nation that did not carry the program for what would turn out to be its final 13 years (the other was KOVR in Sacramento, California).
 However, by 2007 the show was aired instead on My5 at 10 a.m., and stayed there for the rest of its run.
 WNEM now clears the entire CBS daytime lineup on its primary channel, having moved Guiding Light's replacement Let's Make a Deal over from My5 in 2012.
 It currently airs at 10 a.m.

-As of April 1, 2011, Comcast cable subscribers in Holly, Michigan and surrounding areas recently had WNEM-TV replaced with Detroit's WWJ-TV as the main CBS network affiliate.
+As of April 1, 2011, Comcast cable subscribers in Holly, Michigan, and surrounding areas had WNEM-TV replaced with Detroit's WWJ-TV as the main CBS network affiliate.
 My5 was also replaced with WMYD as the main MyNetworkTV affiliate.
 While Holly is much closer to Flint than Detroit (15 mi compared to 45 mi), it is in the far northern portion of Oakland County, which is technically part of the Detroit television market.

 On May 3, 2021, Gray Television announced it would acquire Meredith's Local Media stations for $2.7 billion.
 At the time, Gray owned WJRT-TV and as both stations rank among the top four in terms of total viewers, it intended to keep WNEM and sell WJRT to a third party.
 On July 14, Gray announced it would sell WJRT to Allen Media Group, a subsidiary of Byron Allen's Entertainment Studios, which was in the process of also acquiring several Quincy Media stations through Gray until August 2, 2021.
 The acquisition was completed on December 1, a couple months after Gray divested WJRT.